University College London: Publishing and commercialisation

-UCL Business

 UCL Business is a technology transfer company which is wholly owned by UCL.
 It has three main activities: licensing technologies, creating spin-out companies, and project management.
 UCL Business supports spin-out companies in areas including discovery disclosure, commercialisation, business plan development, contractual advice, incubation support, recruitment of management teams and identification of investors.
-In the area of licensing technoloiges, UCL Business provides commercial, legal and administrative advice to help companies broker licensing agreements.
+In the area of licensing technoloiges, the company provides commercial, legal and administrative advice to help companies broker licensing agreements.
 UCL Business also provides UCL departments and institutes with project management services for single or multi-party collaborative industry projects.

-UCL Business transferred £4.8 million of royalty income to UCL in 2021/22.
+The company transferred £11 million of royalty income to UCL in 2023/24 (2022/23: £3.1 million).

-UCL Consultants

-UCL Consultants is an academic consultancy services company which is wholly owned by UCL.
-It provides four main service offerings: Academic Consultancy, Bespoke Short Courses, Testing & Analysis and Expert Witness.

-UCL Press

-Launched in 2015, UCL Press is a new university press (NUP) wholly owned by UCL.
+Launched in 2015, UCL Press is a new university press wholly owned by UCL.
 It was the first fully open access university press in the UK, and publishes monographs, textbooks and other academic books in a wide range of academic areas which are available to download for free, in addition to a number of journals.
-As of October 2022, UCL Press had had more than 6.5 million downloads of its open access books in 247 countries and territories worldwide.
+As of December 2024, UCL Press had had more than 13 million downloads of its open access books and journal articles in 242 countries and territories worldwide.
+More than 10 million of these were for its open access books.
+UCL Consultants is an academic consultancy services company which is wholly owned by UCL, which provides four main service offerings: Academic Consultancy, Bespoke Short Courses, Testing & Analysis and Expert Witness.